-The NCERT Exemplar Class 12 Maths Solutions Relations and Functions solve every problem of the NCERT Exemplar set for Class 12 Mathematics Chapter 1 Relations and Functions.
-The NCERT Exemplar Class 12 Maths Solutions Relations and Functions cover MCQ, Very Short Answer, Short Answer and Long Answer problems, with each step in the working clearly labelled.
-The solutions PDF is free to download.
+The NCERT Exemplar Class 12 Maths Solutions Relations and Functions cover MCQ, Very Short Answer, Short Answer and Long Answer problems in a step-wise manner.
+The solutions PDF is freely available to download.

 • CBSE Weightage: 8 to 10 marks (Unit I: Relations and Functions, usually one SA on equivalence-relation proof plus one MCQ on functions)